All Episodes

 Not even funny.

-It's just it's gratuitous.
+It's just, it's gratuitous.

 It's almost like a comedian impressionist has nothing else left in his act except to impersonate Bush years after Bush is gone.

-He certainly didn't say these kinds of things in the last two, three years of his uh administration.
+He certainly didn't say these kinds of things in the last two, three years of his administration.

-A man, oh man, I mean, here's Mika feels like an alien listening to this.
+But man, oh man, I mean, here's Mika Jzinski.

 This guy illustrates the great divide that we face.

-I w we feel like she's from another planet when we listen to her.
+We feel like she's from another planet when we listen to her.

 We feel like Obama from another star system when we listen to him.

-I'm not doing a new sort, just telling you what happened.
+I'm just telling you what happened.

-I want to contrast this with Rick Perry with what uh uh uh John Huntsman, who reams and reams and reams of newsprint and copy over Huntsman announcing tomorrow, and they're excited and they can't wait.
+I want to contrast this with Rick Perry with John Huntsman, who reams and reams and reams of newsprint and copy over Huntsman announcing tomorrow.

-I mean, even the people in the state controlled media.
+I mean, even the people in the state-controlled media.

 So we'll get to that next.

-Also, your phone calls again, 800-282-2882 when we get to the phone.
+Also, your phone calls again, 800-282-2882.

-Sit tight will be right back.
+We'll be right back.

 And we're back.